 The Most Effective and Lowest Cost Option to Treat Low Back Pain

 Chances are, you or someone you know has had back pain.
-Each year 15% of the population has their first episode of back pain, and over the course of our lives, 80% of us will have back pain.
+Over the course of our lives, 80% of us will have back pain.
 Even though back pain is common, the medical community does a poor job managing it.
-Stories of chronic pain, opioid use, multiple surgeries, and a lifetime of disability are far too
+Stories of chronic pain, opioid use, multiple surgeries, and a lifetime of disability are far too common.

-Medication – Low back pain is the #1 reason for opioid prescription in the US, however in 2106, the CDC recommended against the use of opioids for back pain in favor of “non-drug treatments like physical therapy.”
+Medication – Low back pain is the #1 reason for opioid prescription in the United States, however in 2016, the CDC recommended against the use of opioids for back pain in favor of “non-drug treatments like physical therapy.”

 Imaging – Having an X-ray or MRI for back pain is common, however it’s rarely needed or helpful.
 Research has NEVER demonstrated a link between imaging and symptoms.
-As we age, degenerative changes on imaging is common.
+As we age, degenerative changes on imaging is common and a part of the aging process.
 90% of people age 50 to 55 have disc degeneration when imaged, whether they have symptoms or not.

 Physical Therapy – Current clinical practice guidelines support manual therapy and exercise.
-Research proves that early PT lead to better outcomes with lower costs, and decreases the risk of surgery, unnecessary imaging, and use of opioids.
-A study of 122,723 people with low back pain who started PT within 14 days found that it decreased the cost to treat back pain by 60%.
-Unfortunately only 2% of people with back pain start with PT, and only 7% get to PT within 90 days.
+Research proves that early physical therapy leads to better outcomes with lower costs, and decreases the risk of surgery, unnecessary imaging, and use of opioids.

 Physical therapy for low back pain is available at our conveniently located facilities with a wide range of day and evening appointments available to suit your busy schedule.
 Call us today or request an appointment at www.WesternBerksPT.com.